Nov 20, 2017

 B.S.
 Degree - Math or Science minimum requirement (12 credits)

 Note: Most or all of the B.S. requirements may be met by fulfilling the General Education Core and Knowledge Areas.
-Transfer students may need additional math/science courses to reach the minimum 12 credits.
+Transfer students not majoring in a math or science field may need additional math/science courses to reach the minimum 12 credits.

 Acting, Directing, and Theory Core (23 Credits)